||Women and men, girls and boys, and vulnerable groups

 - Those who have already been injured by explosives are assisted to regain social and financial stability.

-- Land survey and clearance operations were conducted in 18 governorates and 95 districts and over 3.4 million square meters of land were cleared.
+- Land survey and clearance operations have been conducted in 19 governorates and 119 districts; and over 2.2 million square meters of land have been cleared.

-- About 66,000 pieces of unexploded ordnance were removed.
+- Approximately 52,000 pieces of explosive ordnance were removed.

-- Nearly one million Yemenis directly benefitted from YEMAC activities and nearly 716,000 have participated in mine-risk education activities.
+- Over 126,000 Yemenis directly benefitted from YEMAC activities; and more than 40,000 have participated in mine-risk education activities.